Paul Williams (The Temptations singer): Personal problems and decline

-Because Williams's voice had become ravaged due to his respiratory illness and alcoholism, the Temptations decided to resort to enlisting an on-hand fill-in for him.
-Richard Street, then-lead singer of fellow Motown act The Monitors and formerly lead singer of The Distants, was hired to travel with The Temptations and sing all of Williams' parts, save for Williams' special numbers such as "Don't Look Back" and "For Once in My Life", from backstage behind a curtain.
+Because Williams's voice had become ravaged due to his respiratory illness and alcoholism, the Temptations decided to resort to enlisting a fill-in for him.
+Richard Street, then the lead singer of fellow Motown act the Monitors and formerly lead singer of the Distants, was hired to travel with the Temptations and sing all of Williams' parts, save for Williams' special numbers such as "The Impossible Dream" and "For Once in My Life", from backstage behind a curtain.
 When Williams was not well enough to go on, Street took his place onstage.
 In April 1971, Williams was finally persuaded to go see a doctor.
 The doctor found a spot on Williams' liver and advised him to retire from the group altogether.
 Williams left the group and Street became his permanent replacement.
 In support of helping Williams get back on his feet, he was paid his one-fifth share of the group's royalties, and kept on the payroll as an advisor and choreographer for the next two years.